taurusilver7/inbound-media-UI/README.md

 Create a global button for the application with default attributes.

-- Post
+- Results

-Create a posts component to occupy the auto-width of the home page.
+Create a results component to occupy the center grid of the home page.
-The posts section has an upload top component, and post results compoenent.
+The posts section has an upload top component, and posts compoenent.

 The upload component has a text input field, and a set of buttons.
 A hidden file input element linked to a useRef() hook calls the click event on the image-upload button.